nerdcringe/SpinUp/README.md

-### Odometry
+## Odometry

 Traditionally, VEX robots are controlled with commands to move relative to its current position. *Move forward, backward, turn 90 degrees, etc*.
 However, any obstacle in the robot's path could alter its direction and the code wouldn't be able to tell the difference.
 Odometry lets the code track the robot's x and y coordinates, which allows the path to be corrected.
 It is also more accurate to move in arc-shaped paths when odometry data is collected.

-To use a comprehensive and reliable odometry system, certain math conventions must be followed:
+### Conventions
+Certain math conventions must be followed when developing or using odometry.
+I used conventions that are commonly accepted in math:
 - +x is right, -x is left, +y is up, -y is down
 - The initial position of the robot is (0, 0)
 - 0 degrees is on the positive x-axis
 - Positive angles are counter-clockwise from 0 degrees

+### Development
-After I made this little GUI to display the field, I worked on turning towards a point.
-The atan2() function, inverse tangent, returns the angle you have to turn to to face a point.
-Then the robot makes sure the angle is within -180 to 180 degrees of the robot's current angle.
-The angleWrap functions makes it so the robot doesn't turn over 180 degrees because it can turn less in the other direction to end up at the same angle.
+I started by making this little GUI to display the robot's position and angle.
+I then worked on turning towards a point.
+Inverse tangent gives the angle you have to turn to in order to face a point.
+Then the robot finds which way to rotate to get to that angle.
+The angleWrap() function makes it so the robot doesn't turn over 180 degrees because it can turn less in the other direction to end up at the same angle.

-After that, the position tracking itself had to be worked on.
+Afterwards, the position tracking itself had to be worked on.
 The code gets the change in position and the current angle at every update.
 Then, those polar coordinates (defined by distance and angle from origin) are converted to x, y coordinates and added to the global position.
 Since we can't move sideways, the robot really only needs two parallel tracking wheels instead of an additional sideways one.

-A document by [The Pilons](http://thepilons.ca/wp-content/uploads/2018/10/Tracking.pdf) contributed additional ideas for more accurate tracking.
+A document by [The Pilons](http://thepilons.ca/wp-content/uploads/2018/10/Tracking.pdf) helped with more accurate tracking.
 It shows how to get the angle with encoders and how to account for tracking wheels being offcenter.
-We already use the inertial sensor for the angle, but I tried accounting for the tracking wheels like it said.
-They also approximate the path of the robot with arcs.
-I was only approximating the path with line segments (each with a single angle and distance), which may have contributed to innacurracies.

-I attempted to implement The Pilons' changes but it didn't seem to make too much of a difference.
+We already use the inertial sensor for the angle, which is simpler and didn't make much of a difference.
+I tried accounting for the tracking wheels like it said but it didn't seem to make too much of a difference.
 When you go to a point and then return back to (0, 0), the robot doesn't always go to its original position.
-As long as it ends up in the same wrong position, it can be adjusted.
+Although, its fine if its always the same wrong position.

+### How to use
 Moving to a point first involves a command to set the target position.
 Afterwards, you may move to or turn to that target point.

 ```